Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Go back to the Control Panel and use Arduino Export to generate the new code, Dwg_SliderInputErr.zip

-Save the SliderInput Arduino sketch as SliderInputErr and merge the new code with the existing code.
+Save the SliderInput Arduino sketch as SliderInputErr and unzip Dwg_SliderInputErr.zip to that sketch directory and merge the code from Dwg_SliderInput.cpp.

 Add the code to set the error msg on errors.
 The completed code is in SliderInputErr.zip